 Model Team DAF XF FT (4x2) Space Cab

-This model is remote controlled using LEGO Power Functions.
+This model is controlled using LEGO Power Functions.

 Created March 7, 2017.